fstark/blog/content/blog/making-a-blog/making-a-blog.md

 There are additional softer requirements:

-- I'd like to have the content stored in a public github and publish via commit
+- I'd like to have the content stored in a public github and published via commit
-- I'd like to have a version of the website accessible to vintge web browser (ie: no https, simple formating)
+- I'd like to have a version of the website accessible to vinage web browser (ie: no https, simple formating)

 Anyway, all this meant using a static web site generator, and hosting the resulting files myself.
 I did spent some time looking at various generators, but nothing seemed to be close to what I want.
 I did think about writing mine, as the layout I need is pretty trivial, but [we all know how it goes](https://xkcd.com/974/)